PacoReinaCampo/MPSoC-DV/quality/ada/book/chapters/chapter3.md

 ### Floating Point Types

-Floating-point types in Ada represent real numbers with a defined range and precision.
+Floating-Point types in Ada represent real numbers with a defined range and precision.

 ```ada
 type Float is digits 6 range -1.0E38 ..
 1.0E38;